Moving Terraform State from Local Files to Azure Storage

 Can't access state from local machine:

-Make sure you're logged in:
+Usually means you're not logged in:

 az login